riquito/yarn-why/README.md

     -j, --json               Format the output as JSON -h, --help               Prints this help and exit -V, --version            Prints version information
+    -y, --yarn-lock-file     Path to a yarn.lock file to parse

 ARGS:
     package[@range]          Package to search for, with or without range.